Updated Pitching Thoughts (Copy)

 I have found there to be a multitude of different, and somewhat unusual techniques that work well for certain individuals.
 A good general guideline that might help:

-With the weight slightly forward and utilizing a narrow and square stance with the ball positioned centrally, be sure to keep your chest rotating through the strike in order to have the sole of the club skimming along the turf.
+With the weight slightly favoring the front footy and utilizing a narrow and relatively square stance with the ball positioned centrally, be sure to keep your chest rotating through the strike in order to have the sole of the club skimming/gliding along the turf.
 Stay tall and keep the chest moving!

 All the best.